DEGREE TYPE: Certificate

 Upon successful completion of classroom/lab studies, the student will participate in a clinical experience caring for the elderly client.
 Background study checks will be conducted.
 Successful students will be eligible to take the Nurse Aide/Home Health Aide competency examination for certification and placement on the Minnesota Nursing Assistant Registry.
 This course meets application requirements for the Riverland Community College nursing program.
 (4 Cr - 2 lect, 2 lab)

 Enrollment is limited.
-Students must first follow the requirements for general admission to Riverland Community College, which includes filling out the application, paying the $20 application fee, and later taking the placement exam called Accuplacer.
+Students must first follow the requirements for general admission to Riverland Community College, which includes filling out the application, and later taking the placement exam called Accuplacer.
 Non-degree seeking students are not required to take the Accuplacer exam.